GlisseManTV/OWUI_File_Gen_Export/README.md

 				"FILE_EXPORT_DIR": "C:\\temp\\LLM_Export\\output", <==== HERE set the directory where files will be saved (must match the server's export directory)
-				"PERSISTENT_FILES": "false", <==== HERE set to true to keep files after download, false to delete after delay "FILES_DELAY": "60" <==== HERE set the delay in minut to wait before checking for new files },
+				"PERSISTENT_FILES": "false", <==== HERE set to true to keep files after download, false to delete after delay "FILES_DELAY": "60" <==== HERE set the delay in minut to wait before checking for new files "UNSPLASH_ACCESS_KEY": <== Your Unsplash API key (no default value, not mandatory but advised) see https://unsplash.com/documentation#creating-a-developer-account
+			},
 			"disabled": false,
 			"autoApprove": []